- What is LABS?

 To install LABS, you first need to create a Spitfire Audio Account and also download the Spitfire Audio App.
-Click here to for the link to the App page.
+Click here for the Application download page.

 A video guide can be found below which explains the installation process.
 Although it shows how to open the library in Logic, LABS can work with most other major DAWs by loading via the VST/ Instruments menu.

 - Each LABS instrument must be downloaded and installed to the same LABS folder on your system.
 It is not possible to spread the libraries across multiple install locations.

 - When you download a library, the plug-in will automatically download to your AU, VST, and AAX install locations.